-In order to power the trailer, it will be necessary to pass wires along the motor car, six wires to be precise (two for current pickup by the rear bogie — black and red — and others, blue, white, yellow and green, for the trailer lanterns and lighting).
+In order to power the trailer, it will be necessary to pass wires along the motor car, six wires to be precise (two for current pickup by the rear bogie — black and red — and others, blue, white, yellow and green, for the trailer lamps and lighting).
 The best solution I found is to mill a groove into the chassis.
 Width and depth: 2 mm.
 I did it only on one side, but it would have been more convenient for the wiring to make two symmetrical grooves.

 To prevent chips from falling into the transmission, which was copiously greased, I disassembled what was possible: printed circuit board, motor and its gimbals, and protected the rest with adhesive tape.